refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 -   Setting up your development environment.
 -   Creating a new project.
 -   Generating CRUD pages for your data model.
--   Store your project in a git repository.
+-   Storing your project in a git repository.
--   Deploy your project to the cloud.
+-   Deploying your project to the cloud.

 As you make changes to your project, you can commit them to your GitHub repository.
-Netlify listens for changes to your GitHub repository to automatically rebuild and deploy your application on every commit.
+Netlify listens for changes to your GitHub repository to automatically rebuilds and deploys your application on every commit.
 This allows anyone to access and view your website updates as you make them.

 <Checklist>